rneuhausler/coralModel-analyses/README.md

 #### Creating the Reef

-The user establishes instances of class `Organism()` with a benthic type (0=coral, 1=turf, 2=macroalgae), a coordinate location, and an ID number.
+To create a reef model, the user establishes multiple instances of class `Organism()` with a benthic type (0=coral, 1=turf, 2=macroalgae), a coordinate location, and an ID number.
 These instances can then be appended to an instance of class `Reef()` as a node attribute, using `append()`.
-Once all the nodes are appended, the user can use `generateGraph()` to establish which instances of class `Organism()` are considered as neighbors of oneanother (based on a given distance threshold and the previously defined coordinate location).
+Once all the nodes are appended, the user can run `generateGraph()` to establish which instances of class `Organism()` are considered as neighbors of oneanother (based on a given distance threshold and the previously defined coordinate location).

-The creation and use of an 8x8 reef with randomly assigned types for the initial nodes is shown below:
+An example of this process, the creation of an 10x10 reef with randomly assigned types for the initial nodes, is shown below:

 ```python
     .